Advertisement

 - Your GPA, particularly if you’ve taken honors or AP courses.

-- Standardized test scores (SAT and ACT) that boost your profile.
+- Standardized test scores (SAT and ACT) that enhance your profile.
+Coaches at programs like **Alabama** appreciate academic rigor.

 - Membership in the National Honor Society